dmitriz/cpsfy/README.md

 ### Variadic input and output
 JavaScript's functions are variadic by design, that is, are capable of accepting arbitrary number of arguments at the runtime.
-That feature makes it very convenient to implement optional parameters or set defaults:
+That feature makes it very convenient and powerful to implement optional parameters or set defaults:
 ```js
 const f = (required, optionalWithDefault = default, iAmOptional) => { ... }
 ```